Edwina Currie: Personal life

 On 1 July 1972, Edwina married accountant Ray Currie in Barnstaple, Devon.
-They had two children, Debbie and Susie.
+They had two children, including Debbie.
 Currie and her husband separated in 1997, but did not finalise their divorce until 2001.
 During that marriage, between 1984 and 1988, Currie had a four-year affair with John Major, later Prime Minister, which she revealed in September 2002.
-Edwina and Ray were the subject of an edition of the BBC's The Other Half documentary series, broadcast in December 1984.
+Edwina and Ray Currie were the subject of an edition of the BBC's The Other Half documentary series, broadcast on 14 March 1984.

-While she was MP for South Derbyshire, Currie lived in the house-converted windmill in Findern, built in 1715 and the oldest surviving windmill structure in the East Midlands.
+While she was MP for South Derbyshire, Currie lived in a windmill (converted to a house) in Findern, built in 1715 and the oldest surviving windmill structure in the East Midlands.

-On 24 May 2001, in Southwark, Currie married retired detective John Jones, whom she had met when he was a guest on her radio programme in 1999.
+On 24 May 2001, in Southwark, Currie married retired Detective Superintendent John Jones, whom she had met when he was a guest on her radio programme in 1999.
 Jones died on 1 November 2020.

 Currie lives in Whaley Bridge, Derbyshire.